pilgrimstack/workshop-101/readme.md

 # Let's Go!

 A server is available with a prepared environment.
+Do not use the terminal built in the OVH mnager.
+Use your own terminal.

 ```bash
 ssh bounce@xxx.xxx.xxx.xxx